Skip to Content

 GI-Tagged Origin Sourcing

-Spices sourced from authorized GI-tag cultivators in Meghalaya
+Spices from authorised GI-tag cultivators in the Meghalaya hills — every source named openly.

 Zero artificial preservatives